nikozs/hello-world/README.md

-# hello-world
-My first depository
+This is a hello-world program